Bible Reading: Mark 6:1-6

 A prophet is honored everywhere except in his own hometown and among his relatives and his own family.
 Mark 6:4

-“LISTEN,” DANIEL SAID as he shook a wrench in my face, “you can’t tell me that some guy who lived two thousand years ago and walked around in a white robe telling stories is going to make a difference to me today.”
-He swept his arm around him to indicate the garage and the cars on blocks.
+“Listen,” Dan said as he shook a wrench in Aaron’s face, “you can’t tell me that some guy who lived two thousand years ago and spent his time walking around in a white robe telling stories actually matters to me today.”
+He swept his arm around him, waving toward the garage and the cars up on blocks.

-“I don’t have time,” he continued.
-“I mean, this Jesus stuff is okay for some people — like women and kids who like the stories and might even get something out of them.
+“I don’t have time to hear about Jesus,” he continued.
+“I mean, Jesus is okay for women and kids who like the stories and might even get something out of them.
 But for me?
 I don’t think so.
-Jesus has nothing to do with a guy who has a timing chain to set on one car and a cracked block to replace on another.”
+Jesus has nothing to do with a guy who has a garage full of wrecked cars to fix.”

-That’s a myth.
-Jesus was a carpenter.
-You can picture him in a shop that opens onto a dusty Israel street, with a sign over the door that reads, “Jesus ben Joseph, Carpenter.”
-Imagine him bending over a cedar plank clamped to a bench.
-He wears a leather apron, and perspiration drips off his face.
-He reaches for a knife, then a mallet.
-The shop is filled with the fragrance of cedar and cypress shavings that cover the floor.
+Here’s the real Jesus: He was a working guy.
+We can picture him in a shop that opens onto a dusty street in Israel, with a sign over the door that reads, “Jesus, son of Joseph, Carpenter.”
+Imagine him bending over a cedar plank clamped to the bench in front of him.
+He wears a leather apron.
+Sweat drips off his face.
+He wields a knife, then a mallet.
+The shop is filled with the rough-sawed fragrance of cedar and cypress from the shavings that cover the floor.

-Jesus of Nazareth toiled as a carpenter for eighteen years or more, growing muscles in his arms and calluses on his hands.
-He knew the demands of business-estimates to make, orders to take, prices to quote.
+Jesus of Nazareth worked as a carpenter for eighteen years or more, growing muscles in his arms and tough skin on his hands.
+He managed the stresses of business.
 He knew the pressures of family.
-Jesus had younger brothers and sisters who, upon the death of their father, Joseph, became Jesus’ responsibility.
-He undoubtedly knew what it was like to keep clothes on kids and try to wrangle a fair price out of the merchants at the marketplace.
+When Joseph died, Jesus’ younger brothers and sisters became his responsibility.
+He undoubtedly knew how hard it was to buy clothes for kids and try to barter a fair price out of the merchants at the marketplace.

-Jesus of Nazareth was no plastic saint.
-His world was gritty, smelly, and dirty.
+The world Jesus lived in-like ours-was smelly and dirty.
 And when his life ended, he suffered a filthy, sweaty, bloody death.
-Because he lived a nitty-gritty life, he understands the nitty-gritty of your life.
-He knows about your struggles with life and work and problems because he had to deal with them too.
-He’s a real-world kind of Savior.
+But because Jesus lived a nitty-gritty life, he understands the nitty-gritty of our life.
+He knows about our struggles with life, because he had to deal with them too.

-REFLECT: What in your world do you worry that Jesus wouldn’t understand?
-How can you be sure he can relate to you firsthand?
+TALK: What in your world might some people think Jesus couldn’t understand?
+How do you know he can relate to you firsthand?